6. Release Notes

 2. Can set start and end times for simulation

-3. Can set time intervals and write intervals
+3. Can set time interval and the write intervals

 4. Restarting facility is supported